Jayveer/Chrysalis/README.md

 ##  Usage

 Currently only a CLI version of the application exists.
 The filename of the file to extract is mandatory whilst all other inputs are optional and will revert to defaults if not set.
 If extracting from the PSP version of the game it is possible to simply drag the file on the executable to extract it, this will extract all files.
-It is possible to extract a specfic page but it's numbered index when extracting slot files, as well as extracting a specific stage by providing its name when extracting stage files.
+It is possible to extract a specfic page using its numbered index when extracting slot files, as well as extracting a specific stage by providing its name when extracting stage files.

 If extracting SLOT.DAT it is required to have SLOT.KEY alongside it in the same directory.